az0mb13/tighten/README.md

 **V1 (old):** Compiles and checks the output on a sample contract using foundry gas reporter

 **NOTE**: This is a work in progress!
 Verify the results on your own.
+V2 is more accurate.
+V1 will take exponential time on large inputs.

 ## Prerequisites